 9. Arch Makes for a Great Base

 Don’t want to go through the hassle of installing Arch Linux?
-Consider Manjaro and Antergos.
-Both offer a more straightforward installation process and choose a default experience for you.
+Consider Manjaro.
+It offers a more straightforward installation process and choose a default experience for you.
 At the same time, you get perks that make Arch great such as access to the AUR and rolling release updates.

 Some distros based on Arch keep the same KISS (Keep It Simple, Stupid), no-nonsense approach.
-Chakra Linux is my favorite way to use KDE.
+Chakra Linux is my favorite way to experience the KDE Plasma desktop.
 It was originally based on Arch, and you still won’t find much non-technical information in its documentation.

 10. You Now Know Linux Inside and Out